 The time limit of one hour is very strict.
 At the beginning of the hour, staff will rope off the area, and you can get started.
 At the end of the hour, staff will enter and start removing chairs and will remove the ropes.
 So make sure to use every minute wisely!

 Once the space is cleared, it is easier to take certain photos.
-We make sure to take advantage of every moment.
+As a skilled SF City Hall wedding photographer, I make sure to take advantage of every moment.

 Parking